 Dr. Dustin H. Ranglack

 Dr. Ranglack completed a BS (Wildlife Science, 2008) and PhD (Ecology, 2014) at Utah State University.
 His dissertation research focused on a bison-cattle conflict on public land in the Henry Mountains of S. Utah.
 He also worked as a post-doctoral researcher at Montana State University studying resource selection patterns in nine different elk herds in Montana during the summer and hunting seasons.
-He started as an Assistant Professor at UNK in 2016 and plans to continue his research on large mammal ecology and management with an applied focus.
+He started as an Assistant Professor at UNK in 2016 and plans to continue his research on large mammal ecology and conservation with an applied focus.

 Amanda grew up in Louisiana, but moved on to graduate with her bachelors in Wildlife, Fisheries, and Conservation from Arkansas State University – Jonesboro.
 During her undergrad she worked on various different projects with professors and graduate students.
 These projects consist of a range of wildlife including feral hogs, wild turkeys, cattle, endangered woodpeckers, and different fish species which she was able to study for a semester in South Africa.
 Her research will use systems thinking and systems dynamics to examine the interaction between genes, environment, management, and socio-economics, using bison as a case study.
 With her combined passion of wildlife and teaching she hopes to one day be a professor with a lab of her own.